cyberofficial/MCP-Server-for-RootApp-Dev-Docs/README.md

 A simple MCP (Model Context Protocol) server that serves RootApp documentation files with search and retrieval capabilities using stdio transport.

+## Docs as of Feb 11 2026

+This repository contains RootApp documentation files as of February 11, 2026.

 ## Features

 - **Retrieve Documentation**: Access any markdown file in the DOCS directory